 State Road 228 / County Road 228 Guides

 Changes were made to the route of SR 228 in conjunction with the relocation of U.S. 17 around the Riverside and Brooklyn neighborhoods west of Downtown Jacksonville.
-U.S. 17 & SR 228 combined along a one-way street couplet of College Street (west) and Post Street (east) through Riverside to Margaret Street.
+U.S. 17/SR 228 combined along a one-way couplet of College Street (west) and Post Street (east) through Riverside to Margaret Street.
 Post Street carried the pair with two-way traffic to Riverside Avenue (SR 211), which directed the routes northeast through Brooklyn to the Acosta Bridge north end and Broad Street.
-Broad Street north to the couplet of Bay and Water Streets east completed the route to U.S. 1 & 90 (Main and Ocean Streets) in Downtown.
+Broad Street north to the couplet of Bay and Water Streets east completed the route to U.S. 1/90 (Main and Ocean Streets) in Downtown.

-The realignment of Florida 228 made by 2006 redirected the route south from Post Street along Florida 129 (McDuff Avenue) to U.S. 17 at Roosevelt Boulevard.
-There it combines with U.S. 17 northward onto the Roosevelt Expressway, Interstate 10 east to Interstate 95 north, and Union Street.
-Union Street takes U.S. 17 north, U.S. 23 south and Florida 228 east to U.S. 1 (Main Street).
+The realignment of SR 228 made by 2006 redirected the route south from Post Street along SR 129 (McDuff Avenue) to U.S. 17 at Roosevelt Boulevard.
+There it combines with U.S. 17 northward onto the Roosevelt Expressway, I-10 east to Interstate 95 north, and Union Street.
+Union Street takes U.S. 17 north, U.S. 23 south and SR 228 east to U.S. 1 (Main Street).
 There U.S. 23 ends and SR 228 turns south with U.S. 1 to Monroe Street east.
 Ocean Street north and State Street west carry the westbound direction of SR 228 as part of the respective couplets.

 Commodore Point Expressway